spyder-ide/spyder/README.md

 `spyderlib`).
 For example, the Python interactive shell widget used in Spyder may be embedded in your own PyQt4/PySide application.

+## Running from source

+It is possible to run Spyder from the source code checkout, given that you have PyQt or PySide installed.
+Just run:

+    python bootstrap.py

+This is useful if you want to learn how Spyder works and enhance it.

 ## Installation